Explore California History at the Gold Country's Columbia State Historic Park

 We usually stay at the Gunn House Hotel in nearby Sonora, which is about a 10-minute drive from Columbia.
 It's sort of a mashup between a B&B and a motel located in an 1851 adobe, the oldest building in Sonora.
 It offers a pool, a fantastic breakfast with homemade coffee cakes and breads, waffles, and an egg casserole, and it's a bargain, to boot.

-Within walking distance of Columbia is Marble Quarry RV Park, which offers tent spots and cabins as well as a pool, playground, and general store.
-You can also book a room at one of Columbia's historic hotels: the City Hotel and the Fallon Hotel.
-Both are authentically decorated with period furnishings, for a real step-into-the-past experience, and are even rumored to be haunted.
+Another option is to book a room at one of Columbia's historic hotels: the City Hotel and the Fallon Hotel.
+Both are authentically decorated with period furnishings for a real step-into-the-past experience, and are even rumored to be haunted.
 You can also rent cottages—perfect for a large family or groups—at various locations around the town.